 An incomplete ("I") is a temporary grade assigned when extenuating and documentable circumstances, such as illness, death of a family member, or other reasons that are acceptable to the instructor, prevent a student who is passing a course from completing the final examination and/or other course requirements by the end of the semester.
 The "I" is not to be assigned as a substitute for a failing grade.
 To be eligible for an "I," a student must have attended class regularly and passed a substantial amount of the required coursework.
-The student must provide to the course instructor official verification of circumstances preventing the completion of the full requirements for the course.
+The student must provide the course instructor with official verification of the circumstances preventing the completion of the full requirements for the course.
 The responsibility for completing the coursework rests with the student, and the instructor is not obligated to provide further classroom instruction.
 An "I" grade cannot be removed by enrolling in the course again.
-A student cannot register for a course in which he/she has an Incomplete grade and cannot register and enroll in any course where an "I" graded course is a prerequisite.
+A student can neither register and enroll for a course in which he/she has received an "I"nor can a student cannot register and enroll in any course where an "I"- graded course is a prerequisite.

-In awarding an "I" grade, the instructor must submit to the Office of the University Registrar an Incomplete Grade Form provided on the website showing the reason for the grade, the work required for removing the "I" grade and a grade to be awarded if the work is not completed.
+In awarding an "I" grade, the instructor must submit to the Office of the University Registrar an Incomplete Grade Form provided on the website showing the reason for the grade, the work required for removing the "I" grade, and a grade to be awarded if the work is not completed.
 The original Incomplete Grade Form must be submitted to the Office of the University Registrar for grade processing and documentation.